second-state/interest-earner-user-interface/README.md

-# Simple Staking User Interface (UI)
+# Interest Earner User Interface (UI)

 # What does it do?

-Interacts with the [simple staking smart contract](https://github.com/second-state/simple-staking-smart-contract), which allows users to stake and unstake tokens.
+Interacts with the [interest earner smart contract](https://github.com/second-state/interest-earner-smart-contract), which allows users to stake and unstake tokens.

-# How do end users interact with the simple staking UI
+# How do end users interact with the interest earner UI

 Users simply load the page, (the user's account details are automatically pre-filled in the address input box)